DPDK/dpdk/doc/guides/nics/enic.rst

 Please refer to `Creating a Dynamic vNIC Connection Policy
 <http://www.cisco.com/c/en/us/td/docs/unified_computing/ucs/sw/vm_fex/vmware/gui/config_guide/b_GUI_VMware_VM-FEX_UCSM_Configuration_Guide/b_GUI_VMware_VM-FEX_UCSM_Configuration_Guide_chapter_010.html#task_433E01651F69464783A68E66DA8A47A5>`_
-for information on configuring SR-IOV Adapter policies using UCS manager.
+for information on configuring SR-IOV adapter policies using UCS manager.

 Once the policies are in place and the host OS is rebooted, VFs should be visible on the host, E.g.: